brenolf/polyjuice/README.md

 `$ polyjuice --jshint .jshintrc --jscs .jscsrc > .eslintrc`

+> Note you are allowed to pass in any number of files

 ### To JSHint and JSCS

 You must provide the file to be assessed by using the option `--eslint` and also which output you want by using either `--to-jshint` or `--to-jscs`, for instance:

 `$ polyjuice --eslint .eslintrc --to-jshint > .jshintrc`

+> Note you are allowed to pass in any number of files

 ## Contributing
 Contributions are always welcome!
 If you want to have a better understanding about the conversion files, I encourage you to take a look at [the conversion page](/doc/DICTIONARIES.md).
 You can also check the rules discarded when [parsing JSCS](/doc/JSCS.md), [parsing JSHint](/doc/JSHINT.md) and [parsing ESLint](/doc/ESLINT.md).